zulip/zulip/docs/contributing/code-reviewing.md

-To make it easier to review pull requests, if you're working in the Zulip server codebase, use our [git tool] `tools/fetch-rebase-pull-request` to check out a pull request locally and rebase it against master.
+To make it easier to review pull requests, if you're working in the Zulip server codebase, use our [git tool] `tools/fetch-rebase-pull-request` to check out a pull request locally and rebase it against main.

 If a pull request just needs a little fixing to make it mergeable, feel free to do that in a new commit, then push your branch to GitHub